How I have got hooked for life... part 2.

 Which was a complete bullshit.

-Because in the meantime I was lucky enough to get my very own property in the capital while still being fairly young, only 23 - a small flat in a block of flats on an estate.
+Because in the meantime I was lucky enough to get my very own property in the capital while still being fairly young, only 23 - a small flat in a block of flats on a residential estate.
 I was over the moon.
 Or as we say it in Hungary, as happy as a monkey about its tail.
 It seemed that my childhood dream I had fantasised about on that garage roof surrounded by those interior magazines was just about coming true.

 I was more than keen on doing all the design and decoration work with the help of my parents, including painting, wallpapering, turning the kitchen cupboard into a bookcase, recovering and updating my grandmom's old sofa, armchairs and side cabinet.
 Since the place was small I decided to open it up by removing the doors between the hallway and the living room, plus the hallway and the kitchen.
 Also we opened up the wall between the hallway and the living room by cutting out a 'window'.
 And once again I put my unqualified furniture design skill into use: I designed all the kitchen, dining and bedroom furniture - mainly built-in ones as I needed as much storage space as possible and smartly planned layout.